riclolsen/json-scada/src/svg-display-editor/README.md

 	“BAY#1” to retrieve the group2 name (bay/area name) of the fist point in the point list “DCR#1” to retrieve the description of the fist point in the point list “HIS#1” to retrieve the historical curve of the first tag in the tag list

+### Special Codes

+Obs.: Special codes to obtain other point attributes instead of the tag value in SCADA animations, "xxx" represents the tag name.

+* !ALMxxx = returns “1” for the unacknowledged alarm or abnormal state and “0” for the acknowledged and normal state.
+* !ALRxxx = returns “1” for the unacknowledged alarm and “0” for acknowledged or not alarmed state.
+* !TMPxxx = returns the time of the last alarm for the point.
+* !SLIMxxx = returns the upper analog limit.
+* !ILIMxxx = returns the lower analog limit.
+* !TAGxxx = returns the point tag name.
+* !DCRxxx = returns the point description.
+* !STONxxx = returns the text for the ON state of digital points.
+* !STOFFxxx = returns the text for the OFF state of digital points.
+* !STVALxxx = returns the text for current state of digital points.
+* !EVAL expression = evaluates a Javascript expression, use $V("xxx") to obtain point values in the expression.

+### Debugging Scripts is Displays

+To debug scripts in a SVG display file, do the following:

+* include the keyword “debugger;” at the beginning of the script.
+This will work as a breakpoint.
+* open the display in the Display Viewer.
+* press F12 to open the browser Developer Tools and then F5 to reload.
+* The Chromium browser will stop execution when found the introduced breakpoint.
+Use the execution control keys F10, F11, F9, F8 to forward execution.